-This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and a Monetary Order.

-The landlord submitted a signed Proof of Service Notice of Direct Request Proceeding which declares that on September 18, 2020, the landlord sent the tenant the Notice of Direct Request Proceeding by registered mail to the rental unit.
-The landlord provided a copy of the Canada Post Customer Receipt containing the Tracking Number to confirm this mailing.
-Based on the written submissions of the landlord and in accordance with sections 89 and 90 of the Act, I find that the tenant is deemed to have been served with the Direct Request Proceeding documents on September 23, 2020, the fifth day after their registered mailing.

-Issue(s) to be Decided

-Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?

-Is the landlord entitled to monetary compensation for unpaid rent pursuant to section 67 of the Act?
+Dispute Resolution Services Residential Tenancy Branch Office of Housing and Construction Standards A matter regarding Success Realty & Insurance Ltd and [tenant name suppressed to protect privacy] DECISION Dispute Codes OPR-DR-PP, FFL Introduction This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent.
+The landlord submitted a signed Proof of Service Notice of Direct Request Proceeding which declares that on January 22, 2021, the landlord sent the tenant the Notice of Direct Request Proceeding by registered mail to the rental unit.
+The landlord provided a copy of the Canada Post Customer Receipt containing the tracking number to confirm this mailing.
+Based on the written submissions of the landlord and in accordance with sections 89 and 90 of the Act, I find that the tenant is deemed to have been served with the Direct Request Proceeding documents on January 27, 2021, the fifth day after their registered mailing.
+Issue(s) to be Decided Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?
+Is the landlord entitled to recover the filing fee for this application pursuant to section 72 of the Act?
+Background and Evidence I have reviewed all written submissions and evidence before me; however, only the evidence and submissions relevant to the issues and findings in this matter are described in this decision.
+The landlord submitted the following relevant evidentiary material: